Are You Affected by Infidelity and Post Traumatic Stress Disorder?

 - Intense physical reactions to reminders of the event (e.g. pounding heart, rapid breathing, nausea, muscle tension, sweating)

-PTSD Symptoms of Avoidance and Emotional Numbing
+Avoidance & Emotional Numbing

 - Avoiding activities, places, thoughts, or feelings that remind you of the trauma